chandramouli6890/Simplecar/_posts/2025-01-04-introduction-to-tdd-for-vehicle-models-in-cpp.md

 ---
 layout: post
-title: "Introduction to Modeling the Dynamics of a Battery Electric Vehicle in C++"
+title: "Part 1: Introduction to Modeling the Dynamics of a Battery Electric Vehicle in C++"
 author: "Chandramouli Gnanasambandham"
 date: 2025-01-04
 tags: [C++, Vehicle Modeling, TDD]